star145s/ai_factory/README.md

 See [Validator Setup](docs/validator.md#getting-started) to learn how to set up a Validator.

+See [Community Workshop](docs/workshop.md#getting-started) to learn how to submit presentation.

+See [AI Factory Conference](docs/workshop.md#getting-started) to learn about the conference.

 Our codebase is adapted from Subnet 9, managed by Macrocosmos, which focuses on pre-training models within the Bittensor ecosystem.
 We extend our gratitude to Macrocosmos for providing a solid foundation for our development.
 Over time, we have enhanced and tailored the code to align with our future plans and objectives.​

 ## Contact Us